The B2BKing Quick Start Guide explains how to install and activate the plugin.

 After this initial step, let's look at how to configure the plugin initially, step-by-step, based on your shop's requirements.

 The guide below is a summarized guide of the main configuration points.
-If you're looking for more details about something, please try to search for a dedicated article in the Documentation page.
+If you're looking for more details about something, please try to search for a dedicated article on the main Documentation page.
 There are many options and functions that will not be covered by this guide.

 The first step is going to B2BKing > Settings > Main Settings and choosing either B2B Shop, or B2B + B2C Hybrid.

 B2B Shop - All your customers are businesses

 B2B + B2C - You sell to businesses, as well as individuals.

 The main difference is that B2C customers will not see B2B-specific items if you use the B2B + B2C mode.
 For example they will not see "Bulk Order Form" or "Conversations" in the My Account panel.

 In the same panel (in B2BKing > Settings > Main Settings), configure which of the 5 configurable features you would like to use.
 These are items that show in B2B users' my account panel.

 In B2BKing -> Settings -> Other -> Quote Requests, you can control which users (B2C, B2B, None or ALL) will be able to request a custom quote in cart.